 Is tattoo removal safe?

-The biggest concern is infection, but management of that is up to the patient.
+The biggest concern is infection, but the management of that is up to the patient.
 If you’re diligent with the application of antibiotic cream and keeping the area covered, you shouldn’t have any problems.

 Risks of tattoo removal

 Hyperpigmentation (darkening of the skin), and hypopigmentation (lightening of the skin) and scarring are possible complications of the procedure.
-Sun exposure, as well as not adhering to post-treatment instructions provided may increase chances of complications.
+Sun exposure, as well as not adhering to post-treatment instructions provided may increase the chances of complications.